-On an early morning in mid December, there’s a special view of Venus and the crescent Moon.
+On an early morning on the first day of December, there’s a special view of the Moon with Jupiter, Mars and the bright star, Regulus.

-It is early, but if you happen to be up or have set the alarm especially, find a place where you can see to the low eastern horizon and you won’t be disappointed.
+It is early, but if you happen to be up or have set the alarm especially, find a place where you can see clearly to the eastern horizon and you won’t be disappointed.

 Keep watching

-If you happen to be in a dark sky location somewhere in country WA, then turn your head to the south and see if you can spot the Small and Large Magellanic Clouds.
-The Large Magellanic Cloud will appear between the Southern Cross and the bright star, Canopus, to the right.
-The Small Magellanic Cloud is below.
+If you happen to be in a dark sky location In one of WA’s Astrotourism Towns, turn your head to the south and see if you can spot the Small and Large Magellanic Clouds.
+The Large Magellanic Cloud will appear high between the Southern Cross and the bright star, Canopus.
+The Small Magellanic Cloud is lower.

 Want More Stargazing Tips?